Trans youth care ban headed to Tennessee governor’s desk

 On average, Vanderbilt University Medical Center says it provided five gender-affirming surgeries to minors every year since its transgender clinic opened in 2018.
 All were over the age of 16 and had parental consent, and none received genital procedures.

+Wyoming, despite having one of the most Republican-dominated legislatures, has a long tradition of skepticism toward culture war bills.

+“It’s a bill that seeks to demonize, it’s a bill that already knows who its enemies are.
+And it’s not a bill that’s about solving a Wyoming problem,” Sara Burlingame, director of the LGBTQ+ advocacy group Wyoming Equality and a former state lawmaker herself, told the committee.

-Meanwhile, Tennessee’s House Republicans advanced legislation that would severely limit where drag shows can take place.
+Meanwhile, Tennessee’s House Republicans on Thursday also advanced legislation that would severely limit where drag shows can take place.
 A slightly different version had passed the GOP-led Senate chamber earlier this month, meaning lawmakers must wrestle out the difference before it can go to Gov. Lee’s desk.

 Similar to the gender-affirming medical youth care bill, Lee is expected to sign the legislation.